SVProgressHUD/SVProgressHUD/README.md

 ## App Extensions

 When using `SVProgressHUD` in an App Extension, `#define SV_APP_EXTENSIONS` to avoid using unavailable APIs.
-Additionally call `setViewForExtension:` from your extensions view controller with `self.view`.
+This will be done automatically when using the `AppExtension` CocoaPods subspec.
+Additionally, call `setViewForExtension:` from your extensions view controller with `self.view`.

 ## Contributing to this project